statamic/docs/content/collections/docs/collections-and-entries.md

   tree: [...]
 ```

-> Setting `max_depth: 1` will replace the page tree UI with a more linear table UI.
+> Setting `max_depth: 1` will replace the page tree UI with a more linear table-based UI.

 ## Routing